abhayarora23UNT/ProductStore/README.md

 ###  Product Store App

 This application demonstrates different products, focussing on ngRx state managment and 100% code coverage using jest and cypress tests.
+Application uses the open-source product api to retrieved and show the contents on UI.

+This application can be used a base to implement NgRx StateManagement in Complex Projects